paytrail/documentation/content/best-practices/_index.en.md

 ---
 title: "Best Practices"
 description: "Don't know where to begin?
-Follow our guide for integrating Paytrail to your shop seamlessly."
+Follow our guide for integrating Paytrail to your system seamlessly."
 icon: "ti-wand"
 draft: false
 type: docs